Our acclaimed programs include:

-All programs are designed to support state standards of education and are based from the official definition for a "meaningful watershed education experience" (PDF, 3.4 MB) as defined by the Chesapeake Bay Program.
+Integrating state learning standards with explorations of local waterways, our programs provide a "meaningful watershed education experience" as defined by the Chesapeake Bay Program.
 Programs are supported and created in collaboration with the National Oceanic and Atmospheric Association and the National Geographic Society.

-Opportunities include exploration of local wetlands by canoe or a day aboard a historic, 100-year-old skipjack, our traditional watermen workboats, or modern research vessels.
+Opportunities include exploration of local wetlands by canoe or a day aboard a traditional watermen's workboat or modern research vessel.
 In the heart of the Chesapeake, our island centers provide a unique insight into how the livelihoods of watermen are connected to the Bay, offering participants the opportunity to interact with surrounding 300-year-old fishing communities.
-Learn more about our education staff.

 Video: Washington-Lee High School Students Explore the Bay with CBF

 What is it like to go on a CBF education field experience?
 The Arlington Educational Television Department featured a student field experience on its weekly cable show, "Green Scene."
 See what we do and hear students, teachers, and CBF educators talk about the program.